NorthernMan54/homebridge-hampton-bay/README.md

 # Credits

-* mdhiggins - Creating the ESP8266 based IR Blaster, sharing your plans and source.
+* https://github.com/mdhiggins - Creating the ESP8266 based IR Blaster, sharing your plans and source.
 * nfarina - For creating the dummy plugin which I used as base for this plugin.